 Do you want to know how to reach potential new clients, before they have even spoken to any of your competitors?
 Keep reading…

-Set up a specific Google AdWords campaign that targets [Exact Match] search terms that match what a potential client would be searching for during their moment of realizing they have a problem* that your product or service needs.
+Set up a specific Google Ads (formerly known as Google AdWords) campaign that targets [Exact Match] search terms that match what a potential client would be searching for during their moment of realizing they have a problem* that your product or service needs.

 For example, if you offer PR as a service your potential business owner might not (yet) know he or she needs to hire a PR agency.
 Instead of searching “PR Agency” they search “How to get my business in the press” or “How to get more press for my business”.